openpgpjs/openpgpjs/README.md

 * If the user's browser supports [native WebCrypto](https://caniuse.com/#feat=cryptography) via the `window.crypto.subtle` API, this will be used.
 Under Node.js the native [crypto module](https://nodejs.org/api/crypto.html#crypto_crypto) is used.

 * The library implements the [IETF proposal](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-10) for authenticated encryption using native AES-EAX, OCB, or GCM.
 This makes symmetric encryption up to 30x faster on supported platforms.
 Since the specification has not been finalized and other OpenPGP implementations haven't adopted it yet, the feature is currently behind a flag. **Note: activating this setting can break compatibility with other OpenPGP implementations, and also with future versions of OpenPGP.js.
-Don't use it with messages you want to store on disk or in a database.** You can enable it by setting `openpgp.config.aeadProtect = true`.
+Don't use it with messages you want to store on disk or in a database.** You can enable it by setting `openpgp.config.AEADProtect = true`.

   You can change the AEAD mode by setting one of the following options:

   ```
-  openpgp.config.preferredAeadAlgorithm = openpgp.enums.aead.eax // Default, native
+  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.eax // Default, native
-  openpgp.config.preferredAeadAlgorithm = openpgp.enums.aead.ocb // Non-native
+  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.ocb // Non-native
-  openpgp.config.preferredAeadAlgorithm = openpgp.enums.aead.experimentalGcm // **Non-standard**, fastest
+  openpgp.config.preferredAEADAlgorithm = openpgp.enums.aead.experimentalGcm // **Non-standard**, fastest
   ```

 * For environments that don't provide native crypto, the library falls back to [asm.js](https://caniuse.com/#feat=asmjs) implementations of AES, SHA-1, and SHA-256.